-Anyone who wants to form a incorporated company, a general partnership (OHG), or a sole proprietorship (Einzelunternehmen) in Germany will have to go to a notary sooner or later.
+Anyone who wants to form an incorporated company (Kapitalgesellschaft) or a commercial partnership (Personenhandelsgesellschaft) in Germany will have to go visit a notary.
 The best time for the notary appointment is usually after your desired company name has been checked and approved by the IHK.

 In this article, you can find out what an appointment with a notary is like, which people absolutely have to attend, and what you have to watch out for.

 Why is the notary appointment important?

 Anyone who wants to establish a company that must be entered in the commercial register (Handelsregister) needs to have the certificate of incorporation (Gründungsurkunde) and articles of association (Gesellschaftsvertrag) certified by a notary public.
 The notary also completes the registry of the company in the commercial register.
 Without a notary appointment, it’s not possible to establish a company in Germany!